chgodard/diva-hesperos/_posts/2023-06-06-diva-user-manual.md

 date : 2023-07-12 17:00:00 +0800
 tags: [user_manual]
 ---

 <div align="justify">

 ![diva logo black](https://github.com/DecBayComp/VoxelLearning/assets/49953723/20ade68e-e562-471e-98d1-02e43c343741){: width="200px" height="200px" .left .light}
 ![diva logo white](https://github.com/DecBayComp/VoxelLearning/assets/49953723/e07d2b6e-38af-4a74-b50f-83d58e80bb08){: width="200px" height="200px" .left .dark}
-**DIVA** (Data Integration and Visualisation in Augmented and virtual environments) software is a user-friendly platform that generates volumetric reconstructions from raw 3D microscopy image stacks and enables efficient visualisation and quantification in VR without pre-treatment.
+**DIVA**, standing for Data Integration and Visualisation in Augmented and virtual environments, is a user-friendly platform that generates volumetric reconstructions from raw 3D microscopy image stacks, enabling users to efficiently visualise and quantify data in virtual reality (VR) without any pre-treatment.

-DIVA is composed of a dual interface, featuring a desktop mode suitable for visualising data on a conventional 2D computer screen and a VR mode designed for immersive visualisation in an artificial environment.
-The desktop mode is designed for setting optimal visualisation parameters and initial visual of the data, while the VR mode is dedicated to data visualisation, interaction, navigation and analysis.
+DIVA features a dual interface: a desktop mode ideal for displaying data on a standard 2D screen and a VR mode crafted for an immersive visualisation in an artificial environment.
+The desktop mode focuses on adjusting visualisation settings and providing a preliminary view of the data, whereas the VR mode intensifies focus on data visualisation, user interaction, exploration and analysis.

 ## **INSTALLATION AND REQUIREMENTS**
 <hr class="title_style">